 The ACA offers membership to local residents and we hold an Annual General Meeting once a year, usually in January.
 Our management practices are overseen by the rules and regulations of the Charity Commission, and we now have 'pre-Visible' status.
 'Visible' certification is for community organisations and is similar to ISO 9001 for businesses - quality systems and standards.

-The ACA and Alton Community Centre are financed by two means:
+The ACA and Alton Community Centre are financed by four means:

-- Grants & Funding: On-going small grants from all three local councils, funding for services provided on behalf of Hampshire County Council and East Hampshire District Council, and funding from other external funding bodies.
+- Grant funding: On-going small grants from local councils and funding from other external funding bodies.

 - Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Playgroup, Daycare, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.

 By far the largest chunk of income is from room hire (in terms of the every-day running of the centre), although some of the phased building work projects have amounted to tens of thousands of pounds.
 Some of our services do not generate enough income to cover their costs, so that is why we are always fund-raising to make sure these important services can continue.